awsdocs/amazon-guardduty-user-guide/doc_source/accept-invitation.md

 Required: Yes

 **invitationId**
-The ID of the invitation sent to the AWS account by the GuardDuty master account\.
+The ID of the invitation that is sent to the AWS account by the GuardDuty master account\.
 Type: String
 Required: Yes